 Convertible Securities.
 The Fund may invest in convertible securities.
 Convertible securities are preferred stock or debt obligations that are convertible into common stock.
-Convertible securities generally offer lower interest or dividend yields than nonconvertible securities of similar quality.
+Convertible securities generally offer lower interest or dividend yields than non-convertible securities of similar quality.
+Convertible securities in which the Fund invests are subject to the same rating criteria as its other investments in fixed income securities.
 Convertible securities have both equity and fixed income risk characteristics.
 Like all fixed income securities, the value of convertible securities is susceptible to the risk of market losses attributable to changes in interest rates.
 Generally, the market value of convertible securities tends to decline as interest rates increase and, conversely, to increase as interest rates decline.
 However, when the market price of the common stock underlying a convertible security exceeds the conversion price of the convertible security, the convertible security tends to reflect the market price of the underlying common stock.
 As the market price of the underlying common stock declines, the convertible security, like a fixed income security, tends to trade increasingly on a yield basis, and thus may not decline in price to the same extent as the underlying common stock.